watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 Additionally, Service Segments that provide stateless network service functions can achieve geographically efficient delivery by utilizing anycast SIDs.

 ## End.AN-based Service Segment Provisioning
-By utilizing End.AN at an SRv6 Segment Endpoint Node, End.AN can be realized for providing Service Segments natively in SRv6.
+By utilizing End.AN at an SR segment endpoint node, End.AN can be realized for providing Service Segments natively in SRv6.
 Simultaneously, this enables the provisioning of network service functions at any location based on customer demand within the SR domain.

 Functions with the same role MAY be assigned as the same Service Segment within the SR domain.
 By using Anycast SIDs, multiple nodes can be grouped as part of the same Service Segment.